bnadland/nanowrimo2012/bible.markdown

 == Thelos

-Thelos studies Alchemy with his master Anrun.
+Thelos studies Alchemy with his master Anrun in Aulwood.
 Unknown to most he is also trained and used as an assassin by Anrun.
 He is not completly at ease with his profession and thinks about quitting and fleeing far away.